radarbot-team/radarbot-team-best-pratices/README.md

 To start developing on Android you have to download [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and [Android Studio](https://developer.android.com/studio/index.html).

 #### SDK Manager
-Android SDK Manager separates SDK Tools, platforms and other components into packages of easy access and management.
+Android SDK Manager separates the SDK Tools, SDK Platforms and other components into packages.

-Once you have Android Studio installed, it is easy to keep the Android Studio IDE and the Android SDK Tools updated with automatic updates and the SDK Manager.
+Once you have Android Studio installed, it is easy to keep Android Studio and Android SDK Tools updated with the automatic updates and the SDK Manager.

-The following list of packages are necessary for the development of an android project.

-*<ins>Mandatory packages</ins>*
+*<ins>Mandatory packages<ins>*
    - **Android SDK Build Tools**: Includes tools to build Android apps.
-   - **Android SDK Platform-tools**: Includes various tools required by the Android platform, including the adb too.
+   - **Android SDK Platform-tools**: Includes various tools required by the Android platform, including [_adb_](https://developer.android.com/studio/command-line/adb.html) command-line tool.
    - **Android SDK Tools**: Includes essential tools such as the Android Emulator and ProGuard.
-   - **Android SDK Platform**: At least one platform is required in your environment so you are able to compile your application.
-In order to provide the best user experience on the latest devices, use the latest platform version as your build target.
+   - **Android SDK Platform**: At least one platform is required in your environment to compile the application.
+   - In order to provide the best user experience on the latest devices, use the latest platform version as your build target.

 *<ins>Recommended packages</ins>*
    - **Android Support Repository**: Includes local Maven repository for Support libraries, which provide an extended set of APIs that are compatible with most versions of Android.